George Puttenham: The Arte of English Poesie

 The staff, or stanza, is four to ten lines that join without intermission and finish up all of the sentences thereof.
 Each length of stanza suits a poetic tone and genre.
 Each is overlaid by a closed rhyme scheme.
 This latter, termed "band" (65) and "enterlacement" (70), is of primary concern to Puttenham.
 He views English as having solely a syllabic system of measure, or metre.
 The length of lines may alternate in patterns that support the rhyme scheme, and so increase the band.
 Syllabic length is a factor but accentuation is not.
 Caesura should occur at the same place in every line; it helps to keep up distinctness and clarity, two virtues of civil language.

 "Concord, called Symphonie or rime" (76) is an accommodation made for the lack of metrical feet in English versification.
 The matching of line lengths, rhymed at the end, in symmetrical patterns, is a further accommodation.
 A number of graphs are shown to illustrate the variety of rhyme schemes and line-length patterns, or situation.
-The poet who can work melodiously within the strictures of versification proves a "crafts master," a valuable literary virtue.
+The poet who can work melodiously within the strictures of versification proves a "crafts master", a valuable literary virtue.
 Proportion in figure is the composition of stanzas in graphic forms ranging from the rhombus to the spire.

-Book III, "Of Ornament," which comprises a full half of the Arte, is a catalogue of figures of speech, in the tradition of Richard Sherry, Henry Peacham, Abraham Fraunce, and Angel Day.
+Book III, "Of Ornament", which comprises a full half of the Arte, is a catalogue of figures of speech, in the tradition of Richard Sherry, Henry Peacham, Abraham Fraunce and Angel Day.
 Since language is inherently artificial, and "not naturall to man" (120), the added artifice of figures is particularly suitable.
 Figures give more "pithe and substance, subtilitie, quicknesse, efficacie or moderation, in this or that sort tuning and tempring them by amplification, abridgement, opening, closing, enforcing, meekening or otherwise disposing them to the best purpose ..."
 (134).
 From page 136 to 225, Puttenham lists and analyses figures of speech.
-His book concludes with a lengthy analysis of "decency," and the artificial and natural dimensions of language.
+His book concludes with a lengthy analysis of "decency", and the artificial and natural dimensions of language.

 Influence of The Arte of English Poesie

 Many later "poetics" are indebted to this book.
 The original edition is very rare.
 Edward Arber's reprint (1869) contains a clear summary of the various documents with regard to the authorship of this treatise.
-According to George Puttenham, presumptive author of The Arte of English Poesie, Sir Thomas Wyatt and Henry Howard, Earl of Surrey, "trauailed into Italie" (49) and brought back the verse forms that make them "the first reformers of our English meter and stile" (49).
-The introduction of these new Italian forms in turn necessitated the flurry of Renaissance poetry manuals, by George Gascoigne, Samuel Daniel, Charles Webb, and Sir Philip Sidney, in addition to Puttenham's Arte.
+According to Puttenham, presumptive author of The Arte of English Poesie, Sir Thomas Wyatt and Henry Howard, Earl of Surrey, "trauailed into Italie" (49) and brought back the verse forms that make them "the first reformers of our English meter and stile" (49).
+The introduction of these new Italian forms in turn necessitated the flurry of Renaissance poetry manuals, by George Gascoigne, Samuel Daniel, Charles Webb and Sir Philip Sidney, in addition to Puttenham's Arte.
 There is currently debate about Puttenham's relative authority in comparison to these other figures.